MarcSerraPeralta/homelab/JOURNAL.md

 curl -sSL https://install.pi-hole.net | sudo bash
 ```
 Now, when I try to go to the provided website, I don't get a timeout error, I get a "403 Forbidden Error".
-The problem is that lighttdp is using port 80 so pihole cannot use it (`sudo ss -tulnp`).
+The problem is that lighttpd is using port 80 so pihole cannot use it (`sudo ss -tulnp`).
-I just disabled lighttdp and restarted pihole-FTL:
+I just disabled lighttpd and restarted pihole-FTL:
 ```
 sudo systemctl stop lighttpd
 sudo systemctl disable lighttpd